 Window Repair vs. Replacement: Cost Considerations

 For most homeowners, cost is the deciding factor when weighing window repair vs replacement.
-Both options have clear advantages depending on the age and condition of your windows.
+Both options have clear advantages depending on the age, condition, and current state of your windows.

 Making the Right Choice for Your Home